CMSgov/design-system/README.md

   - This will also run [Lerna](https://lerna.js.org/) `bootstrap` which allows us to have multiple packages within the same repo (a monorepo).
 Lerna installs all our dependencies and symlinks any cross-dependencies.

 - `yarn build`
-  - Compile/transpile/uglify everything and makes things release-ready.
+  - Compiles everything and makes things release-ready
-  - `yarn build:healthcare` to build the Healthcare.gov Design System
+  - Building is required to get TypeScript completion for the core package in child design system packages
-  - `yarn build:medicare` to build the Medicare.gov Design System
+- `yarn build:{core,cmsgov,healthcare,medicare}`
+  - Builds a specific brand of the design system and its corresponding package
-- `yarn build:storybook:docs && yarn build:docs`
+- `yarn build:docs`

-  - Builds the docs site statically
+  - Statically builds a copy of the doc site
+  - You can then serve it with `yarn serve:docs`
+- `yarn build:storybook`
+  - Statically builds a copy of Storybook to `./storybook-static`
+  - You can then serve it with `yarn serve:storybook`
+  - For development, just use `yarn storybook`
+- `yarn build:examples`
+  - Statically builds a copy of the example projects in `./examples`
+  - You can then serve them with `yarn serve:examples`
+  - Alternatively you can build and run individual examples.
+See the README in [examples directory](examples/) for more details.
 - `yarn start`
   - Starts local server running the documentation site
   - Regenerates documentation when files change